BYD Han EV: Premium Sedan Coming to Canada? Price, Specs & Timeline

 The Case Against Waiting

 Verdict: If you're shopping today, buy a Model S, i5, or Polestar 4.
-If you can wait until late 2027 or early 2028 and homologation clears, the Han EV could be a genuine alternative—especially if Mexican production brings the price down.
+The tariff cut makes the Han EV's math suddenly attractive — but homologation and quota allocation remain the real bottlenecks.
+If those clear by late 2027 or early 2028, the Han becomes a genuine alternative — especially with Mexican production on the horizon.

 What's Next for BYD in Canada?